Defining Ruby and Sapphire

 Scientifically, rubies and sapphires are simply varieties of corundum, a crystalline form of aluminum oxide (Al2O3), with impurities or trace elements such as iron, titanium, or chromium.
-These impurities are what create the wide range of colors to be found in corundum crystals: grays, browns, yellows, greens, blues, purples, reds, … and pinks.
+These impurities create the wide range of colors found in corundum crystals: gray, brown, yellow, green, blue, purple, red, … and pink.

-Color can be quantified scientifically in terms of hue, lightness, and saturation.
-Recently, advances in colorimeters have also addressed the unique problems gemstone optical qualities like pleochroism and transparency have posed to standard color-order systems.
+Color can be quantified scientifically in terms of hue, tone or lightness, and saturation or intensity.
+Recently, advances in colorimeters have also addressed the unique problems gemstone optical qualities, such as pleochroism and transparency, have posed to standard color-order systems.

 So why is there no general agreement on the difference between rubies and pink sapphires?

 Although you can measure color, what one chooses to call a particular set of color measurements is still largely subjective.
 It comes down to the cultural and historical question: what is pink?
 In a fascinating article, Richard Hughes observes that before the 20th century, pink was considered a “light red” and some rubies were indeed described as “pink rubies.”
 Over the course of the 20th century, “someone decided that pink was not red,” and the first references to pink sapphires appeared.

 How Do Professional Gemologists Distinguish Rubies and Pink Sapphires?